ShuffleGate: Scalable Feature Optimization for Recommender Systems via Batch-wise Sensitivity Learning: Methodology

 \subsection{Configuration and Pruning Strategies}

+A distinguishing feature of ShuffleGate is its natural \textbf{Polarization Effect}.
+Unlike traditional mask-gated based methods \cite{autofield,sfs,lpfs} which indiscriminately compress weights, ShuffleGate creates a "Discriminative Margin" where redundant gates collapse to zero while informative ones are pushed towards one.
+Theoretical justifications for polarization effect are provided in Appendix \ref{sec:theoretical_analysis}.
 The polarization of gate values serves as a reliable indicator for hyperparameter configuration.
 In this section, we detail how to leverage this property to intuitively tune $\alpha$ and deploy pruning strategies tailored to varying industrial constraints.